UK government eyes ban on single-use plastic plates and cutlery - NewsBreak

 The world is burning more coal than ever before, new report shows

-CNN — The global energy crisis caused by Russia's war on Ukraine has pushed global demand for coal -- the most polluting of all fossil fuels -- to a record high in 2022, the International Energy Agency (IEA) said on Friday.
+The global energy crisis caused by Russia’s war on Ukraine has pushed global demand for coal — the most polluting of all fossil fuels — to a record high in 2022, the International Energy Agency (IEA) said on Friday.
 Demand for coal is set to grow 1.2%...

 ‘Avatar: The Way of Water’ could be a ‘life saver’ for China’s cinemas